Energy Efficiency Tips

-- Set the thermostat to the highest comfortable temperature, the U.S. Department of Energy recommends a thermostat setting of 78° for warmer months.
+- Set the thermostat to the highest comfortable temperature.
 Increase the temperature when you’re away.

 - Keep air vents and return gills clean and clear of obstructions such as wall hangings or furniture.
 Ensure all vents are open for proper HVAC operation.

 - Set ceiling fans to push air downward (in a counter clockwise motion).
 The reverse setting is intended to distribute heat evenly in the winter.
 Fans allow you to raise your thermostat by 4 degrees without affecting comfort.
 (Turn the fan off when you leave the room.)